 North Las Vegas is a relatively large city located in the state of Nevada.
 With a population of 251,974 people and 49 constituent neighborhoods, North Las Vegas is the fourth largest community in Nevada.
 Much of the housing stock in North Las Vegas was built relatively recently.
 The construction of new real estate can often be taken as an indication that the local North Las Vegas economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in North Las Vegas, where the median household income is $59,835.00.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, North Las Vegas is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+North Las Vegas is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, North Las Vegas is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in North Las Vegas who work in office and administrative support (12.15%), sales jobs (10.42%), and food service (9.84%).

-In terms of college education, the citizens of North Las Vegas rank slightly lower than the national average.
-16.84% of adults 25 and older in North Las Vegas have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The citizens of North Las Vegas are slightly less educated than the national average of 21.84% for the average city or town: 16.84% of adults in North Las Vegas have a bachelor's degree or advanced degree

 The per capita income in North Las Vegas in 2018 was $23,573, which is lower middle income relative to Nevada and the nation.
 This equates to an annual income of $94,292 for a family of four.
 However, North Las Vegas contains both very wealthy and poor people as well.